eddies5/laser/laserIdeas.md

 	c. this sounds like a hashmap

 	d.
-I have used a queue and a map to hold the indecies of connections.
+I have used a queue and a map to hold the indexes of connections.

 4. have a count of how many people are watching the stream